All Episodes

 Letterman started laughing.

-Letterman apparently I didn't know this and made a bunch of Christie fat jokes over the years, and Christie was talking about which ones bothered him and which ones didn't.
+And Christie was talking about which ones bothered him and which ones didn't.

 He said the jokes that aren't funny don't bother him at all.

-Only the governor of New Jersey was on Letterman and didn't talk about anything other than fat.
+The governor of New Jersey was on Letterman and didn't talk about anything other than fat.

-But I can tell you this the Letterman audience is the low information audience.
+But I can tell you this, the Letterman audience is the low information audience, and they were eating it up, folks.

 They were eating it up.

-And my point is I don't care what Chris Christie last night said or didn't say about issues.
+And my point is, I don't care what Chris Christie last night said or didn't say about issues.

 The Letterman audience dug the guy.

-He's talking about outreach to the low information voters.
+He's talking about outreach to the low-information voters.

-There's a the problem with this, though, I think when you come up with a marketing plan, you don't tell people about it.
+There's the problem with this, though, I think when you come up with a marketing plan, you don't tell people about it.

 You just execute it.

-And I think the Republicans right now are engaged in a bunch of hand wringing and introspection.
+And I think the Republicans right now are engaged in a bunch of hand-wringing and introspection.

 And it seems like every day a new Republican goes to the microphones to offer an opinion about what they need to do in order to reverse their fortunes.